-Business Planning is ‘old school’ … Entrepreneurship is about getting out into the big wide world and doing stuff – not simply researching and writing Business Plans!
+Business Planning is ‘old school’ … Entrepreneurship is about getting out into the big wide world and doing stuff!
+Not simply researching and writing a Business Plans!

 Reality or Rubbish?

-A respected Lecturer writing in the Harvard Business Review proposes that all aspiring entrepreneurs need to do is to focus on knowing their customers and testing their hypotheses to ensure business success.
+A respected Lecturer writing in the Harvard Business Review proposes that all aspiring entrepreneurs need to do is to focus on knowing their customers.
+And then testing their hypotheses to ensure business success.
 Building a product or service, and undertaking market research to test their theories about business challenges.
-He suggests that entrepreneurs will learn from their failures and grasp the true meaning of pivoting or changing to meet the needs of the market.
+He suggests that entrepreneurs will learn from their failures.
+Thus grasp the true meaning of pivoting or changing to meet the needs of the market.

 The conclusion being that ‘Hands-on Entrepreneurial Action is all that is required to create a Business!’

-” … the way forward is not entirely uncharted … you must formulate an innovative business plan, find funding, hire the right people …”
+” … the way forward is not entirely uncharted … you must formulate an innovative business plan.
+Find funding, hire the right people etc …”

 A Business Plan is an essential roadmap for business success.
-It should be a living document that generally projects 3-5 years ahead and outlines the route a company intends to take to grow revenues.
+It should be a living document that generally projects 3-5 years ahead.
+It outlines the route a company intends to take to grow revenues.

 What it is not, is ‘fairy dust’!

-Many times, an SME business does not have a Business Plan at all – or perhaps … a ‘goal’ to retire in 10 years time …’
+Many times, an SME business does not have a Business Plan at all.
+Sometimes the only thought is a ‘goal’ to retire in 10 years time …’